manticoresoftware/manticoresearch/manual/Creating_a_cluster/Setting_up_replication/Setting_up_replication.md

 ### path

 Data directory for a [write-set cache replication](https://galeracluster.com/library/documentation/state-transfer.html#state-transfer-gcache) and incoming indexes from other nodes.
 Should be unique among the other clusters in the node.
 Default is [data_dir](../../Server_settings/Searchd.md#data_dir).
+Should be specified in the form of a path to an existing directory relative to the [data_dir](../../Server_settings/Searchd.md#data_dir).

 ### nodes